-The safety and efficacy of Enbrel were assessed in a 2-part study in 69 children with polyarticular JIA who had a variety of JIA onset types.
-Patients ages 2 to 17 years with moderately to severely active polyarticular JIA refractory to or intolerant of MTX were enrolled; patients remained on a stable dose of a single nonsteroidal anti-inflammatory drug and/or prednisone ( $\leq 0.2 \text{ mg/kg/day}$ or 10 mg maximum).
-In part 1, all patients received 0.4 mg/kg (maximum 25 mg per dose) Enbrel SC twice weekly.
-In part 2, patients with a clinical response at day 90 were randomized to remain on Enbrel or receive placebo for 4 months and assessed for disease flare.
-Responses were measured using the JIA Definition of Improvement (DOI), defined as $\geq 30\%$ improvement in at least three of six and $\geq 30\%$ worsening in no more than one of the six JIA core set criteria, including active joint count, limitation of motion, physician and patient/parent global assessments, functional assessment, and ESR.
-Disease flare was defined as a $\geq 30\%$ worsening in three of the six JIA core set criteria and $\geq 30\%$ improvement in not more than one of the six JIA core set criteria and $\geq 30\%$ improvement in not more than one of the six JIA core set criteria and $\geq 30\%$ improvement in not more than one of the six JIA core set criteria and $\geq 30\%$ improvement in not more than one of the six JIA core set criteria and $\geq 30\%$ improvement in not more than one of the six JIA core set criteria and $\geq 30\%$ improvement in not more than one of the six JIA core set criteria and $\geq 30\%$ improvement in not more than one of two active joints.
+The safety and efficacy of etanercept were assessed in a 2-part study in 69 children with polyarticular JIA who had a variety of JIA onset types.
+Patients ages 2 to 17 years with moderately to severely active polyarticular JIA refractory to or intolerant of MTX were enrolled; patients remained on a stable dose of a single nonsteroidal anti-inflammatory drug and/or prednisone ( $\leq 0.2$ mg/kg/day or 10 mg maximum).
+In part 1, all patients received 0.4 mg/kg (maximum 25 mg per dose) etanercept SC twice weekly.
+In part 2, patients with a clinical response at day 90 were randomized to remain on etanercept or receive placebo for 4 months and assessed for disease flare.
+Responses were measured using the JIA Definition of Improvement (DOI), defined as $\geq$ 30% improvement in at least three of six and $\geq$ 30% worsening in no more than one of the six JIA core set criteria, including active joint count, limitation of motion, physician and patient/parent global assessments, functional assessment, and ESR.
+Disease flare was defined as a $\geq$ 30% worsening in three of the six JIA core set criteria and $\geq$ 30% improvement in not more than one of the six JIA core set criteria and $\geq$ 30% improvement in not more than one of the six JIA core set criteria and $\geq$ 30% improvement in not more than one of the six JIA core set criteria and $\geq$ 30% improvement in not more than one of the six JIA core set criteria and $\geq$ 30% improvement in not more than one of the six JIA core set criteria and $\geq$ 30% improvement in not more than one of the six JIA core set criteria and $\geq$ 30% improvement in not more than one of the six JIA core set criteria and $\geq$ 30% improvement in not more than one of the six JIA core set criteria and $\geq$ 30% improvement in not more than one of the six JIA core set criteria and $\geq$ 30% improvement in not more than one of the six JIA core set criteria and $\geq$ 30% improvement in not more than one of the six JIA core set criteria and $\geq$ 30% improvement in not more than one of the six JIA core set criteria and $\geq$ 30%

 In part 1 of the study, 51 of 69 (74%) patients demonstrated a clinical response and entered part 2.
-In part 2, 6 of 25 (24%) patients remaining on Enbrel experienced a disease flare compared to 20 of 26 (77%) patients receiving placebo (p = 0.007).
-From the start of part 2, the median time to flare was $\ge 116$ days for patients who received Enbrel and 28 days for patients who received placebo.
-Each component of the JIA core set criteria worsened in the arm that received placebo and remained stable or improved in the arm that continued on Enbrel.
+In part 2, 6 of 25 (24%) patients remaining on etanercept experienced a disease flare compared to 20 of 26 (77%) patients receiving placebo (p = 0.007).
+From the start of part 2, the median time to flare was $\geq 116$ days for patients who received etanercept and 28 days for patients who received placebo.
+Each component of the JIA core set criteria worsened in the arm that received placebo and remained stable or improved in the arm that continued on etanercept.
 The data suggested the possibility of a higher flare rate among those patients with a higher baseline ESR.
-Of patients who demonstrated a clinical response at 90 days and entered part 2 of the study, some of the patients remaining on Enbrel continued to improve from month 3 through month 7, while those who received placebo did not improve.
+Of patients who demonstrated a clinical response at 90 days and entered part 2 of the study, some of the patients remaining on etanercept continued to improve from month 3 through month 7, while those who received placebo did not improve.

-The majority of JIA patients who developed a disease flare in part 2 and reintroduced Enbrel treatment up to 4 months after discontinuation re-responded to Enbrel therapy in open-label studies.
-Most of the responding patients who continued Enbrel therapy without interruption have maintained responses for up to 48 months.
+The majority of JIA patients who developed a disease flare in part 2 and reintroduced etanercept treatment up to 4 months after discontinuation re-responded to etanercept therapy in open-label studies.
+Most of the responding patients who continued etanercept therapy without interruption have maintained responses for up to 48 months.